VolksEEG/VolksEEG/README.md

 *All hardware and software designs will be freely available ([free as in speech and as in beer](https://www.howtogeek.com/howto/31717/what-do-the-phrases-free-speech-vs.-free-beer-really-mean)).*

-*We intend VolksEEG to be the first in a line of open-source medical devices that can dramatically improve the world of medicine.*
+*We intend VolksEEG to be the first in a line of open-source medical devices that can substantially improve the world of medicine.*

 To sign up for updates about the project, head to [volkseeg.org](https://volkseeg.org).